Reza-shojaei/sim808_gps_tracker/README.md

 # sim808_gps_tracker
-in this project we use sim808 and arduino uno to build a gps tracker that user can see the tracking log on a website. sim808 will send locations as Longitude and latitude to php scripct.
+In this project we use sim808 and arduino uno to build a gps tracker that user can see the tracking log on a website.
+Sim808 will send locations as Longitude and latitude to php scripct.

-the website part was done by php, html and javascripct.
+The website part was done by php, html and javascripct.

 In following i will show you how to do the each part.

 ## arduino
-for the hardware part i use arduino uno and [sim808-module](https://www.amazon.de/TECNOIOT-SIM808-Module-Development-Antenna/dp/B083M5VBQT) , this also work on other arduino board but you need to make some changes in code and wiring. you can power up the sim808 with 5-26V, 2A, 5.5mm adapter. also you can use 3.7 18650 li-lon battery. i personally use 20000 powerbank with 5V, 2.4A output, for both arduino uno and sim808 module.
+For the hardware part i use arduino uno and [sim808-module](https://www.amazon.de/TECNOIOT-SIM808-Module-Development-Antenna/dp/B083M5VBQT) , this also works on other arduino board but you need to make some changes in the code and wiring.
+You can power up the sim808 with 5-26V, 2A, 5.5mm adapter. also you can use 3.7 18650 li-lon battery.
+I personally use 20000 powerbank with 5V, 2.4A output, for both arduino uno and sim808 module.
 ### wiring
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/Reza-shojaei/sim808_gps_tracker/main/arduino%20codes/wiring/SIM808-Module-circuit3.jpg">